iechor/docs/content/engine/install/troubleshoot.md

 ### Ubuntu

-If you prefer not to change the Docker daemon's configuration to use a specific IP address, follow these instructions to turn off `dnsmasq` in NetworkManager.
+If you prefer not to change the iEchor daemon's configuration to use a specific IP address, follow these instructions to turn off `dnsmasq` in NetworkManager.

 1. Edit the `/etc/NetworkManager/NetworkManager.conf` file.